What are the effects of catnip?

 Cats have a very sensitive sense of smell .
 Certain scents, such as catnip, can have many effects on cats, including helping them adapt to their environment and interact socially.

-You've heard of catnip, but what if your cat isn't really reacting to it?
-There are other solutions: plants such as silver vine , honeysuckle, and valerian have all been used to satisfy the cat's sense of smell .
+You've heard of catnip, but what if your cat doesn't really react to it?
+There are other solutions: plants such as silver vine , honeysuckle and valerian have all been used to satisfy feline sense of smell .

-Let's find out together what Matatabi is, the effect it has on cats, how it compares to catnip, and how to give silver vine to your cat.
+Let's discover together what Matatabi is, the effect it has on cats, how it compares to catnip, and how to give silver vine to your cat.

 What is Matatabi?

-The natural silver vine , otherwise known as Actinidia Polygama , is native to mountainous regions of China, Japan, and Russia.
-It is a member of the kiwifruit family (Actinidiaceae) and gets its name from the silvery white markings on its leaves.
+The natural silver vine , also known as Actinidia polygama , is native to the mountainous regions of China, Japan, and Russia.
+It is a member of the kiwi family (Actinidiaceae) and gets its name from the silvery-white markings on its leaves.

-Natural Matatabi produces white, cup-shaped flowers.
-While most plants are monoecious, meaning their flowers have both male and female structures, silver vine is dioecious, meaning each individual plant is either male or female.
-This means that you will need a male and a female for her to produce fruit.
+The natural Matatabi produces white, cup-shaped flowers.
+While most plants are monoecious, meaning their flowers have both male and female structures, the silver vine is dioecious, meaning each individual plant is either male or female.
+This means you will need both a male and a female plant for it to produce fruit.

-This silver Matatabi vine produces orange fruits that are egg-shaped.
-These fruits are edible and usually appear in October and November.
-Silver vine fruits contain up to five times the amount of vitamin C as black currants.
+This silver vine, Matatabi, produces orange, egg-shaped fruits.
+These edible fruits typically appear in October and November.
+The fruits of the silver vine contain up to five times the amount of vitamin C as blackcurrants.

-In humans, dry silver vine is considered a medicinal plant that is sometimes used in alternative medicine preparations.
-In large quantities, its leaves have a slightly hallucinogenic effect in humans.
+In humans, dried silver vine is considered a medicinal plant and is sometimes used in alternative medicine preparations.
+In large quantities, its leaves have a mild hallucinogenic effect.

 What does silver vine do to cats?

-The effects start immediately after coming into contact with the silver vine and last only 30 minutes.
-Typical cat behaviors associated with silver vine odor are sedation, hyperactivity, rolling, and licking.
+The effects begin immediately after contact with silver vine and last only 30 minutes.
+Typical cat behaviors associated with the scent of silver vine include sedation, hyperactivity, rolling, and licking.

-The use of silver vine for cats is common in some Asian countries, and the cat's reaction to this plant is known as the "matatabi dance".
-Matatabi literally means "to travel again" in Japanese and is also a nickname for the silver vine because it causes some cats to jiggle on the ground.
+The use of silver vine for cats is common in some Asian countries, and the cat's reaction to this plant is known as the "matatabi dance."
+Matatabi literally means "travel again" in Japanese and is also a nickname for silver vine, as it causes some cats to wriggle on the floor.

-According to research conducted at Harvard University, one of the active ingredients in silver vine, nepetalactol , activates the reward and pleasure center in cats' brains.
-This phenomenon is comparable to the response of the opioid system to morphine in man.
+According to research conducted at Harvard University, one of the active ingredients in silver vine, nepetalactol , activates the reward and pleasure center in the brains of cats.
+This phenomenon is comparable to the opioid system's response to morphine in humans.
 However, silver vine is not addictive in cats.

-Researchers have also found that cats who rub this plant also benefit from a natural insect repellent.
+Researchers also found that cats that rub against this plant also benefit from a natural insect repellent.

-What is the difference between catnip and matatabi catnip?
+What is the difference between catnip and matatabi?

-In a 2017 study, nearly 80% of cats reacted to silver vine compared to 68% of cats who reacted to catnip .
-About 75% of cats that did not react to catnip reacted to silver vine.
+In a 2017 study, nearly 80% of cats reacted to silver vine, compared to 68% who reacted to catnip .
+Approximately 75% of cats who did not react to catnip did react to silver vine.

-Plants such as catnip and silver vine produce allomones, which cause a reaction by smell rather than ingestion.
+Plants like catnip and silver vine produce allomones, which trigger a reaction through smell rather than ingestion.
 In catnip, the active ingredient is a compound known as nepetalactone .
-In contrast, Silver Vine contains six active ingredients similar to nepetalactone, as well as two other active ingredients that your cat will react to: actinidin and dihydroactinidiolide.
+In contrast, silver vine contains six active ingredients similar to nepetalactone, as well as two other active ingredients to which your cat will react: actinidin and dihydroactinidiolide.

 What are the dangers of Matatabi for cats?

-The powder produced from the fruit of the silver vine will produce the best effects as it is the most potent formulation.
-Silver vine sticks are useful in removing tartar from the cat's teeth due to the chewing action.
-Supervise your cat when giving silver vine sticks , as fragments and small pieces can break off and pose a choking hazard or cause an obstruction if your cat is unable to pass them.
+The powder made from the fruit of the silver vine will produce the best results because it is the most potent formulation.
+Silver vine sticks are helpful for removing tartar from a cat's teeth due to the chewing action.
+Supervise your cat when giving them silver vine sticks , as fragments and small pieces can break off and pose a choking hazard or cause an obstruction if your cat is unable to pass them.

 The short answer is yes.
-There are various formulations of silver vine available for feline consumption , such as sticks, fruit galls (powdered or whole), sprays, and powders made from various parts of the plant, such as leaves and fruit pieces.
-Matatabi .
+There are various formulations of silver vine available for feline consumption , such as sticks, gall fruits (powdered or whole), sprays, and powders made from various parts of the plant, such as leaves and Matatabi fruit pieces.

-Fruit gall, the most potent form, is the result of flies laying eggs in the fruits of the silver vine.
-Fly eggs and larvae cause fruit to form galls, i.e. lumps containing a higher concentration of active compounds.
-To make the fruit fit for consumption, it is immersed in boiling water and dried in the sun.
+The gall fruit, the most potent form, is the result of flies laying their eggs in the fruit of the silver vine.
+The fly eggs and larvae cause the fruit to form galls, which are lumps containing a higher concentration of active compounds.
+To make the fruit safe for consumption, it is dipped in boiling water and sun-dried.
 The finished product can be given to your cat as is or ground into Matatabi powder .

-Silver Vine is a wonderful addition to your cat's routine.
-As with any new treat or supplement, consult your veterinarian before giving silver vine to your cat to find out if it is an acceptable and safe option.
+Silver vine is a wonderful addition to your cat's routine.
+As with any new treat or supplement, consult your veterinarian before giving silver vine to your cat to ensure it's a safe and acceptable option.

 What is fresh catnip?

-The term catnip is more generic, but it is used mainly in the trade to name the plants (for example young shoots of barley, wheat, oats, rye) which are given to cats to purge the stomach causing regurgitation .
-This is the best way for our friend to regurgitate the hair ingested during his toilet.
+The term catnip is more generic, but it's mainly used commercially to refer to plants (for example, young shoots of barley, wheat, oats, or rye) given to cats to cleanse their stomachs by inducing regurgitation .
+It's the best way for our feline friend to regurgitate the fur ingested during grooming.

-Although carnivorous, your cat needs plants both for their vitamins, but also because they allow them to better regulate their digestion .
-Indeed, by dint of cleaning themselves, our cats swallow a significant amount of hair that is stored in their stomach.
-Plant fibers will surround these hairballs and facilitate their regurgitation by vomiting .
+Although your cat is a carnivore, it needs vegetables both for their vitamins and because they help regulate its digestion .
+Indeed, through grooming, cats ingest a significant amount of fur that accumulates in their stomach.
+Vegetable fibers will surround these hairballs and facilitate their regurgitation through vomiting .

-Giving your pet fresh catnip will prevent them from nibbling on your houseplants, which can be toxic.
-So it's always good to grow catnip indoors, especially if your cat can't go outside.
+Giving your pet fresh cat grass will prevent them from nibbling on your houseplants, which can be toxic.
+It's therefore always a good idea to grow cat grass indoors, especially if your cat can't go outside.

 What are the benefits of fresh catnip?

-Fresh catnip has several health benefits for your cat, including:
+Fresh cat grass offers several health benefits for your cat, including:

-- Adding fiber to their diet , which helps regulate fecal motility.
+- Adding fiber to their diet helps regulate fecal motility.

-- Relieve constipation by acting as a laxative.
+- Relieves constipation by acting as a laxative.

-- Triggers your cat to vomit , which can help if he's eating something that's causing him digestive issues.
+- Encourage your cat to vomit , which can help if it eats something that is causing digestive problems.

 - Provides vitamins, such as folic acid

-- Offers your feline a healthy alternative to potentially toxic plants.
+- Offer your feline a healthy alternative to potentially toxic plants.

 And you, have you ever tried these magic herbs ?

-Also discover in another article how Apple's AirTag can save your pet.
+Discover in another article how a GPS collar can save your pet.